steffenheyne/EDeNseq/README.md

 # Read Classification

-EDeNseq can classify reads against an index of e.g. genomes.
+EDeNseq classifies reads against an index of e.g. genomes.
 In order to build the index, EDeNseq needs a tab-delimited file with three columns:

 `<idx>	<fa-file-path>	<description>`